Sathiya1611/Ironhack_Final_project/README.md

 ## Visualization

-The data were fed into Tableau BI and the visualization has been done.[Images]()
+The data were fed into Tableau BI and the visualization has been done [to see the visuals](https://github.com/Sathiya1611/Ironhack_Final_project/tree/main/Images)

 ## Conclusion